dspeyer/dspeyer.github.io/magic.md

 A spirit without a body cannot do very much.
 It cannot move objects, make sound, or even perceive physical objects.
 Most non-soul spirits have some form of soulsight, so it can perceive people.
 It can cast spells if it has spellcasting feats, but cannot target anything it cannot perceive.
 (Among things it cannot do is summon more incorporeal spirits: the Summon Spirit effect requires a material target to anchor on.
 Elemental Sight or Body sight can solve this problem, but Soul Sight cannot.)
 This includes human souls that are seperated from the body, whether by Astral Projection, Send Spirit or Death.

 Spirits can move themselves, flying at 10 meters per round unless otherwise specified.

+Spirits have hit points equal to their wisdom score.
+They do not take damage from baryonic sources, but disembodied spirits do take half damage from light-based weapons (embodied spirits have cover from their bodies).
+Spirits do not have their own vitality pool, so if a disembodied spirit would take vitality damage, it instead takes nonlethal hit point damage.

 Spirits have specific environments they're comfortable in.
 A spirit outside of such an environment for an hour must make a DC 10 will save to hold itself together, then additional will saves at incrementing DCs each hour thereafter.
 A spirit that straddles a planar boundary and is only uncomfortable on one side will snap back to the other, but a monoplanar spirit will perish.
 A spirit which rests for five minutes in a comfortable environmnet resets this counter.